This isn’t the first time one of the Ladies What Travel have been to Romania and given its history and beauty, I doubt it will be the last.

 Originally, the whole area was known as Dacia (hence the car brand which is a source of pride for many Romanians) and it was made part of the Roman empire by Trajan, then it was ruled by the Hungarian Empire, then the Ottoman Empire and then the Austro-Hungarian Empire.

 The Great War and then World War II ravaged the country in many ways.
-During WWII, the ruler at the time, Carol II, asked Russia for help and it was then that Romania became part of the Soviet Union.
+During WWII, the ruler at the time, Carol II, asked Russia for help and it was then that Romania became attached to the Soviet Union as a communist republic.

 There’s so much more to Romania’s history, but it gives you an idea of the influences on the people, culture and food.
 It really makes Romania a unique and beautiful country to visit, and Bucharest a fascinating city to wander.